5 Things To Know About Seasonal Allergies

 How are seasonal allergies treated?

-Antihistamines (both oral and eyedrop formulations), decongestants and nasal steroid sprays can all be effective in relieving severe allergic symptoms.
+Some medications available at the pharmacy without a prescription (“over-the-counter”) can be effective in relieving significant allergic symptoms.
 But not all medications are right for all people, so you should work with your doctor to figure out the most effective and safest medication for you.

 What are the potential side effects of medications for seasonal allergies?